emaphp/underscore-template-loader/README.md

 underscore-template-loader
 ==========================

-An Underscore.js template loader for Webpack
+An Underscore.js and Lodash template loader for Webpack

 <br/>
 ###Installation